pundir72/docs/one-view.md

 directories and a virtual environment layout that differ from `deploy_vald_exercise.sh`.
 It therefore appears outdated or incompatible.

-The active production scheduler must be confirmed in AWS and on EC2.
+The repository does not select one of these mechanisms as the authoritative production scheduler.

 ---